tommytracey/DeepRL-P1-Navigation/README.md

 #### Epsilon Greedy Algorithm
 One challenge with the Q-function above is choosing which action to take while the agent is still learning the optimal policy.
-Should the agent choose an action based on the values of `Q(s,a)` observed thus far?
+Should the agent choose an action based on the Q-values observed thus far?
 Or, should the agent try a new action in hopes of earning a higher reward?
 This is known as the **exploration vs. exploitation dilemma**.

 To address this, I implemented an **𝛆-greedy algorithm**.
 This algorithm allows the agent to systematically manage the exploration vs. exploitation trade-off.
 The agent "explores" by picking a random action with some probability epsilon `𝛜`.
 However, the agent continues to "exploit" its knowledge of the environment by choosing actions based on the policy with probability (1-𝛜).

 Furthermore, the value of epsilon is purposely decayed over time, so that the agent favors exploration during its initial interactions with the environment, but increasingly favors exploitation as it gains more experience.
-The starting and ending values for epsilon, and the rate at which it decays are three hyperparameters that are tuned through experimentation.
-I'll discuss this more later on.
+The starting and ending values for epsilon, and the rate at which it decays are three hyperparameters that are later tuned during experimentation.

-You can find this implemented as part of the `agent.act()` method [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/agent.py#L66) in `agent.py` of the source code.
+You can find the 𝛆-greedy logic implemented as part of the `agent.act()` method [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/agent.py#L66) in `agent.py` of the source code.

 #### Deep Q-Network (DQN)
 With Deep Q-Learning, a deep neural network is used to approximate the Q-function.
 Given a network `F`, finding an optimal policy is a matter of finding the best weights `w` such that `F(s,a,w) ≈ Q(s,a)`.

 The neural network architecture used for this project can be found [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/model.py#L5) in the `model.py` file of the source code.
-The network contains three fully connected layers of 64, 64, and 4 nodes respectively.
+The network contains three fully connected layers with 64, 64, and 4 nodes respectively.
 Testing of bigger networks (more nodes) and deeper networks (more layers) did not produce better results.

-As for the network inputs, rather than feeding-in sequential batches of experience tuples, we will randomly sample from a history of experiences using an approach called Experience Replay.
+As for the network inputs, rather than feeding-in sequential batches of experience tuples, I randomly sample from a history of experiences using an approach called Experience Replay.

 #### Experience Replay
 Experience replay allows the RL agent to learn from past experience.

 Each experience is stored in a replay buffer as the agent interacts with the environment.
-The replay buffer contains a collection of experience tuples `(S, A, R, S')`.
+The replay buffer contains a collection of experience tuples with the state, action, reward, and next state `(s, a, r, s')`.
 The agent then samples from this buffer as part of the learning step.
 Experiences are sampled randomly, so that the data is uncorrelated.
-This prevents action values from oscillating or diverging catastrophically, since a naive Q-learning algorithm that learns from each experience tuple in sequential order can become biased by the effects of this correlation.
+This prevents action values from oscillating or diverging catastrophically, since a naive Q-learning algorithm could otherwise become biased by correlations between sequential experience tuples.

 Also, experience replay improves learning through repetition.
-By doing multiple passes over the experience data, our agent has multiple opportunities to learn from individual tuples.
-This is particularly useful for rare interactions within the environment.
+By doing multiple passes over the data, our agent has multiple opportunities to learn from a single experience tuple.
+This is particularly useful for state-action pairs that occur infrequently within the environment.

 The implementation of the replay buffer can be found [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/agent.py#L133) in the `agent.py` file of the source code.

 #### Double Deep Q-Network (DDQN)
 One issue with Deep Q-Networks is they can overestimate Q-values (see [Thrun & Schwartz, 1993](https://www.ri.cmu.edu/pub_files/pub1/thrun_sebastian_1993_1/thrun_sebastian_1993_1.pdf)).
 The accuracy of the Q-values depends on which actions have been tried and which states have been explored.
 If the agent hasn't gathered enough experiences, the Q-function will end up selecting the maximum value from a noisy set of reward estimates.
-Early in the learning process, this can cause the algorithm to propagate incidentally high rewards that may have been obtained by chance (exploding Q-values).
-Or, this may result in fluctuating Q-values later in the process.
+Early in the learning process, this can cause the algorithm to propagate incidentally high rewards that were obtained by chance (exploding Q-values).
+This could also result in fluctuating Q-values later in the process.

 <img src="assets/overestimating-Q-values.png" width="50%" align="top-left" alt="" title="Overestimating Q-values" />